Pinaki82/crust/README.md

 We don't have to understand most of the Rust compiler stages to understand Rust programming.
 It is how Rust works in the background.
 As long as we are able to build our project using Cargo, we won't pull open the bonnet.

+**Programming Languages and Compilers:** Remember that Programming Languages are _sets of rules_ defined by a committee, and Compilers are programs that follow their guidelines.
+Different compiler vendors can make different compilers as long as they follow the same guidelines.
+Much like the Shops and Establishments Act that empowers you to open a shop but you'll have to follow the law.
+You cannot do whatever you want in your shop because you run the shop.
+Every financial institution have to abide by the rules mentioned in the Companies Act.
+Similarly, you can drive a car as long as you follow the traffic rules.
+One compiler may give you some advantages over others.
+However, the rules formed by the organisation that standardises the guidelines, a.k.a., the standardisation committee, must be followed by the compiler vendor.

 ---

 Enough about macros and the working principles of compilers, let's come back to macros in Rust.